Can this man save the Champions League?

 (CNN)European football's governing body, UEFA, has elected a new president to succeed banned Frenchman Michel Platini.

-Alexander Cerefin, a Slovenian lawyer and head of the country's football association, beat Dutchman Michael van Praag by 42 votes to 13 in UEFA's election held in Athens on Wednesday.
+Aleksander Cerefin, a Slovenian lawyer and head of the country's football association, beat Dutchman Michael van Praag by 42 votes to 13 in UEFA's election held in Athens on Wednesday.

 He assumes the presidency amid continued rumblings over a Champions League breakaway involving the continent's top clubs.